 - Headlights: You're required to have your headlights on 30 minutes after sunset to 30 minutes before sunrise.
 If you have your windshield wipers on, even if it is just misting, you are also required to turn your headlights on.

-- Alcohol: It's illegal to drive a motor vehicle if your blood-alcohol concentration is over .08%, which is considered Driving Under the Influence (DUI).
+- Alcohol: It's illegal to drive a motor vehicle if your blood-alcohol concentration is over .08 percent, which is considered Driving Under the Influence (DUI).
 Open containers are also not permitted within the car, unless they have been resealed, in which case they can be transported in the trunk or locked glove compartment.

 - Carpool/HOV lanes: There are HOV lanes on highways going in and out of Boston, which are for cars with two or more occupants.